- Application Procedure

 - Financial Aid Terminated.
 Financial Aid Terminated is a status assigned to students who have lost their financial aid eligibility due to failure to demonstrate financial aid SAP.
 Students whose financial aid eligibility has been terminated may appeal the termination.

 Appeal of Financial Aid Termination

-Appeals must be submitted to the Office of Financial Aid within seven calendar days of the date on the notification letter or email.
+Appeals must be submitted to the Office of Financial Aid within 7 calendar days of the date on the notification letter or email.
+However, the final deadline for submitting an appeal is no later than four weeks prior to the end of the semester for which you wish to receive financial assistance (with all supporting documentation).
 Appeals will be evaluated by a cross-departmental committee.
 Appeals must explain why the student failed to make SAP, and what has changed to resolve the issue(s) that prevented the student from demonstrating SAP.
 Acceptable reasons for appeal may include injury or illness of the student, illness or death of an immediate relative of the student, or other extenuating circumstances beyond the student’s control.
 Students who cannot demonstrate financial aid SAP within one term will be required to submit an Academic Plan as a part of their appeal.

 - Financial Aid Probation (formerly referred to as Financial Aid Probation on appeal).
 Financial Aid Probation is a status assigned to a student who has successfully appealed the termination of financial aid due to failure to demonstrate financial aid SAP.
 Students on Financial Aid Probation may receive financial aid for one term.